WayneBrown/learnwebgl2/_sources/11_surface_properties/09_heightmaps.rst

 A displacement map can be used to create a realistic model of the earth using publicly available data from NASA.
 The image below is a greyscale image that represents a heightmap of the earth.
-The following WebGL program renders a sphere using the image as a displacement map.
-The image has been stretched at the top and bottom to compensate for compression at the north and south poles.
-(Use the mouse wheel to zoom in for a closer look.)

 .. figure:: figures/GDEM-10km-BW.png
   :align: center